logfellow/logstash-logback-encoder/README.md

 ### Providers for LoggingEvents

-The table below lists the available providers for _LoggingEvents_, and their configuration properties (defaults in parentheses).
+The [common providers mentioned above](#providers-common-to-loggingevents-and-accessevents), and the providers listed in the table below, are available for _LoggingEvents_.
 The provider name is the xml element name to use when configuring.
+Each provider's configuration properties are shown, with default configuration values in parenthesis.

 <table>
   <tbody style="vertical-align: top;">